mindspore-ai/docs/tutorials/source_en/beginner/model.md

 # Building a Network

-The neural network model consists of neural network layers and Tensor operations. [mindspore.nn](https://www.mindspore.cn/docs/en/r2.9.0/api_python/mindspore.nn.html) provides common neural network layer implementations, and the [Cell](https://www.mindspore.cn/docs/en/r2.9.0/api_python/nn/mindspore.nn.Cell.html) class in MindSpore is the base class for building all networks and is the basic unit of the network. `Cell`, a neural network model, is composed of different sub-`Cells`.
+The neural network model consists of neural network layers and Tensor operations. [mindspore.nn](https://www.mindspore.cn/docs/en/r2.9.0/api_python/mindspore.nn.html) provides common neural network layer implementations, and the [Cell](https://www.mindspore.cn/docs/en/r2.9.0/api_python/nn/mindspore.nn.Cell.html) class in MindSpore is the base class for building all networks and is the basic unit of the network.
+A neural network model can be represented as a `Cell` , which is composed of different sub-`Cells` .
 Using such a nested structure, the neural network structure can be constructed and managed simply by using object-oriented programming thinking.

-In the following we will construct a neural network model for the Mnist dataset classification.
+In the following we will construct a neural network model for the MNIST dataset classification.

 ```python
 import mindspore